wp-plugins/oik/readme.txt

 * oik-sidebar gives you the ability to use Widget Wrangler with Artisteer v3 themes
 * oik-bwtrace provides a rudimentary trace function, which logs trace information to a file, rather than including it within the web page output.
 * oik-tides - shortcode for tide times in the UK
-* oik-bob-bing-wide to provide easy to use shortcode macros for bob/fob bing/bong wide/hide wow, WoW and WOW, oik and loik, etcetera
+* oik-bob-bing-wide to provide easy to use shortcode macros for bob/fob bing/bong wide/hide wow, WoW and WOW, oik and loik, bw_plug

 The plugins are developed using a set of functions that can make PHP and HTML coding a bit easier.